vipulnaik/diet-exercise-health/events/2025/2025-07-22-right-index-finger-cut-after-repeated-tweezers-use.md

 hand gripper exercises (including the right index finger) though I made sure not to touch the hand gripper with that part of the finger.

+On Monday 2025-08-11 (20 days after the cut), the cut had largely healed but the skin had not totally normalized, and I noticed a bit of increased sensation around the area, likely due to the new skin still being a bit raw.

 ## Best practices going forward

 ### Precautions at each tweezers use